By Ellen Martin, CNM, MS, FACNM

 FACNM BOARD OF GOVERNORS

-The following are elected to the Board of Governors (BOG): Chair, Vice-Chair, Treasurer, Secretary and six elected Regional Governors who serve a three year term with two Regional Governors replaced each year.
+The following are elected to the Board of Governors (BOG): Chair, Vice-Chair, Treasurer, Secretary and seven elected Regional Governors who serve a three year term with two Regional Governors replaced each year.
 Regional Governors represent the same regions as are in the ACNM.
 All elected members of the BOG are already Fellows in the ACNM.

 - ACNM/AMCB leadership on national or international levels.
 (30%)